andriish/HepMC3/doc/doxygen/full.md

   To do this, copy the python directory outside of source tree,  uncomment #project(pyHepMC3 CXX) in  python/CMakeLists.txt and run cmake inside python directory with -DUSE_INSTALLED_HEPMC3=ON  option.

-  @subsection usernotes Selected aspects of Python  bindings
+### Selected aspects of Python  bindings
 In general, the syntax used in the python bindings is exactly the same as in the C++ code.
    However, some C++ classes and routines are don't have their Python equivalents, namsly:

     - The constructors of Readers/Writers with ifstreams/ostreams were not binded.
     - The multithread reader ReaderMT was not binded.
     - The explicit readers and writers with compression support  ReaderGZ/WriterGZ were not binded.
       It is recommended to use build-in python compression modules in combination with the  desired readers/writers.
-    - The deduce_reader was binded and uses the internal python compression libraries, i.e. it has no dependence on zlib, zstd etc.
+    - The `deduce_reader` was binded and uses the internal python compression libraries, i.e. it has no dependence on zlib, zstd etc.
       The only requirement is that the corresponding module is available.
-    - A limited support for the ROOTTree format I/O with the uproot ( see https://github.com/scikit-hep/uproot5) is offered, namely, with uproot module installed
+    - A limited support for the ROOTTree format I/O with the uproot ( see [uproot](https://github.com/scikit-hep/uproot5)) is offered, namely, with uproot module installed
        HepMC3 ROOTTree files can be read  with ReaderuprootTree.

-  @section LHEF LHEF - Handling Les Houches Event Files
+#LHEF Handling Les Houches Event Files
 This module contains helper classes and Reader and Writer classes for handling Les Houches event files - LHEF.

-  @subsection lhef_intro Introduction
+## Introduction
 The Les Houches accord on an event file format (LHEF) to be used for passing events from a matrix element generator program (MEG) to an event generator program (EG) implementing parton showers, underlying event models, and hadronisation models etc., was not